-- Have a Bachelor's Degree from an accredited institution. - 2.
-Have a 'B' average (3.0) or higher during the last two years of undergraduate studies, and a minimum combined score (verbal + quantitative) of 1,100 or higher on the Graduate Record Examination (GRE), which every candidate must take.
+Have a Bachelor's Degree from an accredited institution.

+- 2. Have a 'B' average (3.0) or higher during the last two years of undergraduate studies, and submit official Graduate Record Examination (GRE) scores.
 International graduate student applicants whose native language is not English are required to submit a score for the Test of English as a Foreign Language (TOEFL) or for the International English Language Testing System (IELTS).
-A total score of 80 on the iBT TOEFL or 6.5 overall on the IELTS is required.

-- Receive approval of the departmental graduate committee. - 4.
+A total score of 80 on the iBT TOEFL or 6.5 overall on the IELTS is required. - Receive approval of the departmental graduate committee. - 4.
 Have taken as prerequisites intermediate macroeconomics, intermediate microeconomics, statistics, calculus I and II, and linear algebra.
 A student who has not fulfilled all these prerequisites may be admitted on a provisional basis.
 Unless specifically exempted, the student must take these courses as required, obtaining no credit for them in the program.